SurangaPG/haunt/readme.md

 ```
 ./path/to/bin snapshots:selenium --config=/PATH/TO/CONFIG/FILE.yml --domain=https://stedelijkonderwijs.be
 ```
+Or have this running on port 4444 some other way.

 Initially you'll have to run this twice once with domain for the the baseline content (for example production).
 Once with the domain for comparison (for example acc).